Hernandia nymphaeifolia

 Hernandia nymphaeifolia is a species of plant in the Hernandiaceae family.
 Its common name is lantern tree.
+It is a tree native to Madagascar and the western Indian Ocean islands, the Maldives, Sri Lanka, Indochina, Malesia, Papupasia, northern Australia, and the Pacific.

+The species was first described as Biasolettia nymphaeifolia by Carl Borivoj Presl in 1835.
+In 1970 Klaus Kubitzki placed the species in genus Hernandia as H. nymphaeifolia.

 Description

 Hernandia nymphaeifolia is a tree with 5–22 m high.
 The leaves are narrowly or broadly ovate or subcircular.
 The 5-9 veins are palmate.
 The flowers are white or greenish, hermaphrodite, with fragrant odour; male and female are separated.
 The fruit is fleshy, waxy red or white.